- Why Credit Matters When Car Shopping

 But don’t give up on that one - the help is on its way!
 Here at Rolls Auto, we’re proud of solving even the most difficult financial issues.
 Our Finance department is one of the best in town so take a little patience.
-Yeah, surely we’ll get you rolled out the lot in your dream car, but first, you need to do a little homework.
+We’ll surely get you rolled out of the lot in your dream car, but first, you need to do a little homework.
 The time is near when you’ll drive off the lot in your new ride!

 Why Credit Matters When Car Shopping

-When you’re on the market to purchase a car and pick out the one you like, a dealer is weighing three financial components to make the final decision of selling it to you.
+When you’re on the market to purchase a used car and pick out the one you like, a dealer is weighing three financial components to make the final decision of selling it to you.

-If you have little or no credit, there might have been problems making loan payments in the past, no matter what caused them.
+If you are buying a car with no credit, there might have been problems making loan payments in the past, no matter what caused them.
 Also, there could be no payment history at all if this is your first attempt to obtain loan financing.
 As a result, your credit score will be low.

 The second is your income.
 It must be high and stable enough, ensuring your ability to meet loan payments.
 If a sustainable cash flow isn’t there, even a good credit history won’t help.